jrgermain/whichbeatle-web/README.md

 ## The making of whichbeatle-web

 My philosophy for this port of whichbeatle was to avoid over-engineering and make the web version clean and javascript-y instead of retrofitting my old code.
-This basically led to a complete re-write, which involved dumping SQLite for JSON, and keeping libraries/frameworks to a minimum, but still using them when it led to simpler code.
+This basically led to a complete re-write, which involved replacing my SQLite database with a simple js array and avoiding complex libraries and dependencies.

 ## A screenshot
 ![screenshot](https://user-images.githubusercontent.com/37086292/61020954-8171ea80-a36d-11e9-82ff-e1def4bb36fb.png)